From Casetext: Smarter Legal Research

 1

-First, Ms. DeVore objects to the University's COVID policy because she believes that the University uses testing to “manipulate [her] into taking the ‘vaccine,'” which is harmful.
+First, Ms. DeVore objects to the University's COVID policy because she believes that the University uses testing to "manipulate [her] into taking the 'vaccine,' " which is harmful.
 Id.
 She alleges that the University manipulates her into taking the vaccine by using the prospect of weekly testing as a penalty for not taking the vaccine.
 [R. 19-19 at 1.]

 This fails to show a religious conflict with a work requirement.
 Ms. DeVore may have believed that the University was manipulating her to take the vaccine, but it was not.
 Like in Egelkrout v.
-Aspirus, it is undisputed that the University did not mandate employees to get vaccinated against COVID because it allowed employees to test instead.
-No. 22-cv-118-bbc, 2022 U.S. Dist.
+Aspirus, Inc., it is undisputed that the University did not mandate employees to get vaccinated against COVID because it allowed employees to test instead.
+No. 22-cv-118-bbc, 2022 WL 2833961, at *3, 2022 U.S. Dist.
 LEXIS 128519, at *9 (W.D.
 Wis.
 July 20, 2022); [R. 1 at 4.]
 Indeed, the University required employees either to get vaccinated or submit to testing.
 And Ms. DeVore did not face any adverse action for not getting vaccinated.
-Ms. DeVore may-and does- separately object to COVID testing, but the University offered a true choice between vaccination or testing.
+Ms. DeVore may—and does—separately object to COVID testing, but the University offered a true choice between vaccination or testing.
 Because Ms. DeVore does not show that the University required vaccination in practice, she does not show that the option to receive a vaccination conflicts with her religious beliefs.

 2